ComputeCanada/magic_castle/docs/globus.md

 ## Setup

-1. Connect to the Puppet main server from within the cluster: `ssh puppet`
-2. Open the file `/etc/puppetlabs/code/environments/production/data/common.yaml` with sudo rights and add the following lines:
-    ```
+1. In `main.tf`, add the following lines to `hieradata`:
+    ```yaml
     profile::globus::base::globus_user: your_globus_username
     profile::globus::base::globus_password: your_globus_password
     ```
     Replace `your_globus_username` and `your_globus_password` by their respective value.

-On `login1`:
-1. Restart puppet : `sudo systemctl restart puppet`.
+2. Apply the change : `terraform apply`.
-2. Give Puppet a few minutes to setup Globus.
-You can confirm that everything was setup correctly by looking at the tail of the puppet log:
+3. Give Puppet a few minutes to setup Globus.
+You can confirm that everything was setup correctly by looking at the tail of the puppet log on `login1`:
     ```
-    sudo journalctl -u puppet -f
+    journalctl -u puppet -f
     ```
-3. If everything is correct, `globus-gridftp-server` and `myproxy-server` services should be active.
+4. If everything is correct, `globus-gridftp-server` and `myproxy-server` services should be active.
 To confirm:
     ```
     sudo systemctl status globus-gridftp-server
     sudo systemctl status myproxy-server
     ```
-4. If both services are active, in a browser, go to https://app.globus.org/endpoints?scope=administered-by-me
+5. If both services are active, in a browser, go to https://app.globus.org/endpoints?scope=administered-by-me

 Your endpoint should appear in the list and you should now be able to log in